jaybojaybojaybo/piglatin/README.md

 Example Input: Red
 Example Output: red

-The program does not nothing to entries with more than one consonant but zero vowels and alert to check spelling/ or "does not accept abreviations."
+The program does not nothing to entries with more than one consonant but zero vowels and alert to check spelling/ or "does not accept abbreviations."
 Example: Dr
 Example: Dr